yoonmoonsick/YMS_PactOfTheBladePlus/README.md

 # Pact of the Blade Plus

 ## Changes to the Pact of the Blade:
-- The cooldown has been changed from once per combat to once per turn.
+- The cooldown has been removed.
 - It uses a bonus action instead of an action.
 - This change allows for weapon swapping during combat, enabling appropriate use of the newly equipped weapon's skills.